ICRAR/EAGLE/INSTALL.md

 ### alpine based docker images

 This is the preferred way to get EAGLE up and running both in an operational and in a development environment.
-It is based on an an image from https://github.com/tiangolo/meinheld-gunicorn-flask-docker and packs meinheld, gunicorn, flask and EAGLE into a small, less than 200 MB image.
+It is based on an image from https://github.com/tiangolo/meinheld-gunicorn-flask-docker and packs meinheld, gunicorn, flask and EAGLE into a small, less than 200 MB image.
 When started it runs EAGLE as a Flask WSGI application served by multiple gunicorn tasks.

 There are two versions of the docker image build procedures, one for deployment and one for local development.